oeh-tnf/faq/README.md

+## Features

+* Built from structured data with Markdown for markup
+* German and English version are linked together
+* Output has RDFa markup as a [schema.org FAQPage](https://schema.org/FAQPage)

 ## Build Requirements

 * [Pandoc](https://pandoc.org/)
 * [yj](https://github.com/sclevine/yj)

-# How do I contribute?
+## How do I contribute?

 The content is all in the `faqs/` directory.